oabuv/uCOS_tictactoe/README.md

 2. Compiling with Visual Studio Instructions

-	Follow the steps in the "Compiling with VS Instruction" pdf file.
+	Follow the steps in the "Compiling with VS Instruction" pdf file located in "C:\SOFTWARE\Compiling with VS Instruction".

 3. Contributing to tictactoe game